KntsvMx/JR-M3-Final-JSP-JSTL-Servlets/README.md

 - **JSTL (JavaServer Pages Standard Tag Library)** for simplifying view logic.
 - **Log4j with SLF4J** for logging.
 - **JUnit** for testing servlets and ensuring logic reliability.
+- **Mockito** for mocking dependencies in unit tests.
+- **Maven** for project management and dependency resolution.
+- **Tomcat 10** for running the web application.

 ## Features

 1. **Dynamic Gameplay**:
     - The game progresses based on user choices.
-    - Questions adapt depending on the player’s previous answers.
+    - Predefined scenarios and outcomes are determined by player decisions.

 2. **Welcome Page**:
     - A welcoming page introduces players to the game’s backstory and sets the mood.

 3. **Session Management**:
-    - Stores player information (e.g., name, number of games played) using HTTP sessions.
+    - Stores player information (e.g., name, ip, game score etc) using HTTP sessions.

 4. **Game State**:
-    - Tracks win/loss status, allowing players to restart the game after finishing.
+    - Tracks win/loss status, allowing players to restart the game after finishing or failure.

 5. **Compatibility**:
-    - Designed for testing on **Tomcat 9**.
+    - Designed for testing on **Tomcat 10**.

 ## Setup Instructions